Quebec City, Canada

 When we asked people what advice they would give someone preparing to move to Quebec City, they said:

 "Before retiring in Quebec City, it is important to understand the local culture and customs.
 Although French is the predominant language spoken in this area of Quebec, knowledge of French is not a prerequisite for enjoying retirement in the city.
 Although it may be helpful to participate in the local culture, English is spoken by much of the population.
 Tax implications should also be taken into consideration prior to retiring in Quebec City.
 Residents of Quebec generally pay lower income taxes than residents of other parts of Canada, and certain benefits such as rent rebates and other provincial tax credits are available to retirees.
 Additionally, Quebec participates in the Canada Pension Plan, so retirees may benefit from the extra income stream provided by this program.
 Paperwork should also be reviewed to ensure you are properly registered with the local health care system.
 All Canadian provinces provide health care coverage and long-term care benefits to their residents, and Quebec is no exception.
 Private and public insurance plans, as well as government programs, can provide invaluable assistance to retirees who need additional support with medical and long-term care expenses.
 Finally, consider your housing options.
 Living in a condominium or apartment in the centre of Quebec City can provide easy access to shops, restaurants and cultural attractions, while living in the suburbs may be more affordable and provide better access to green spaces.
 Retirement living communities also offer a variety of housing options and social activities geared towards seniors.
-Whatever you choose, make sure to understand your housing needs prior to making a commitment," explained one expat living in Quebec City, Canada.
+Whatever you choose, make sure to understand your housing needs prior to making a commitment," said one expat in Quebec City.

 What do I need to know before moving to Quebec City?